profile-blocking — community profile-blocking, varun.surf, community, ide skills

 About this Skill

-Ideal for Reactive Codebase Agents needing to identify performance-degrading blocking calls in Spring WebFlux applications. profile-blocking is a technique used to identify blocking calls in reactive codebases, specifically in Spring WebFlux applications, to prevent thread starvation and performance issues.
+Ideal for Reactive Codebase Agents needing to identify performance-degrading blocking calls in Spring WebFlux applications.
+Find blocking calls in reactive WebFlux code that can cause performance issues and thread starvation

 pwittchen pwittchen